Constantine Phaulkon: Legacy

 The different interpretations of Phetracha's motivation for ordering the arrest and execution of Phaulkon have made his position in Thai history somewhat controversial.
 Supporters of Phetracha's actions have depicted Phaulkon as an opportunistic Greek foreigner, who sought to use his influence to control of the kingdom on the behalf of Western interests.
 More skeptical historians have believed that Phaulkon was simply a convenient scapegoat and a means for Phetracha to seize the throne from the rightful heir by capitalizing on the envy and the suspicion that Phaulkon had engendered.

 In popular culture

 Phaulkon was the central character in the 2013 historical fiction book The Phaulkon Legacy by Walter J Strach III.

 Phaulkon was portrayed by the Thai-Scottish actor Louis Scott in the 2018 Thai drama Buppesunniwas and received critical acclaim for his performance.
 Phaulkon was depicted as a complex character and as cruel, abusive, cunning, and overly-ambitious but also capable of compassion, love, and remorse.
 Scott won a TVG Award for the best male supporting actor.

+Phaulkon has also been portrayed by American-Japanese actor Luke Ishikawa Plowden in the 2026 Thai drama Love Destiny, a boys' love remake of the original 2018 series.